Basic Chinese Tones in Mandarin Chinese. Is it important? YES!

 The more children listen to clear and correct Chinese pronunciation the more the correct tones stick.
 This is the same for adult learners.
 The language input always comes first!

-The tool I have for you is the audio program that have helped thousands of families introduce Chinese to their young children.
+The tool for you is this audio program that has helped thousands of families introduce Chinese to their young children.

-“Let’s Learn Mandarin Chinese with Miss Panda!”
-CD/MP3 album has an introduction to Chinese tones and over 100 commonly used everyday Chinese expressions.
+“Let’s Learn Mandarin Chinese with Miss Panda!” streaming album has an introduction to Chinese tones and over 100 commonly used everyday Chinese expressions.

 Chinese tones practice | misspandachinese.com